luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 r6g.large     | 8       | 25k                      | 45         | 30
 ```

-Here we do see a significant increase when we double the number of writers.
-It does suggest that sharding is a must-have for larger number of writers.
+Now we do see a significant increase when we double the number of writers.
+It does suggest that sharding is a must-have for a larger number of writers.

-Finally, a test with the `r6g.large` instance with 200k items where we can see that an increase in the number of writers is very significant:

 ## An additional sorted set